badpookie/badpookie/README.md

 ## Looking For

-Software Engineering, AI/ML, and Data Science internships where I can contribute, learn from experienced developers, and work on impactful projects.
+* Software Engineering, AI/ML, and Data Science internships where I can contribute, learn from experienced developers, and work on impactful projects.

-## Reach Me At ashi.trip.08@gmail.com
+* Reach Me at ashi.trip.08@gmail.com

 ## Connect with Me